Delaware Lemon Law: Your Complete Legal Guide

 - Include the vehicle identification number (VIN)

-- Document your repair history
+- Document your complete repair history with dates

 - Request that the manufacturer repair or correct the problem

-Step 4: Allow Final Repair Opportunity
+Step 4: Allow a Final Repair Opportunity

 After providing written notice, give the manufacturer a reasonable opportunity to repair the vehicle.
 The manufacturer must attempt to arrange repairs through its dealer or directly.